QUESTIONS & ANSWERS

 Dana is responsible for the treatment, rehabilitation, and care of the animals.
 It is our belief that having one caretaker makes for a successful release later (even though it’s a lot for one person to manage!)
 She also handles the thousands of phone calls that come in annually.
 They range from reports of injured animals to general questions about wildlife.
 We are sometimes able to help without actually taking the animal.
 (For example, returning baby birds to their nests.)
 Peter helps (when he’s not working a full time job) by building cages, holding animals for procedures, helping with releases, cleaning cages, mixing formula, transporting animals and myriad other things.
 His assistance and financial support are pivotal to this work.

 Sherry is on the Board of Directors and serves as medical consultant on our really tough cases (she’s a registered nurse certified in neonatal intensive care).
 She was doing wildlife rehabilitation years before Dana first contacted her and got Dana started in the field.
-Sherry no longer rehabilitates wildlife due to other commitments, but Kindred Spirits is fortunate she still remains a part of the organization.
+Sherry no longer rehabilitates wildlife due to other commitments, but Kindred Spirits is fortunate she remains a part of the organization.

 Dana's father, Bill, helps with repairs to the hospital building, cages, and equipment.
 He also goes by the post office once a week and picks up the mail.
-He runs errands and is basically available to help whenever we need him.
+He runs errands and is basically available to help whenever/however we need him.

 MY ANIMAL DIDN’T SEEM THAT BAD OFF, SO WHY DID IT DIE?

 Most of the time, an animal is much more injured than it appears.
 As humans we tend to believe everything is minor unless we see lots of blood.
 In reality, the animal is often injured internally.
-Cat bites are generally undetectable, but are usually severe.
+Cat bites are generally undetectable, but usually severe.
 Dogs tend to cause internal crushing.
 An animal can also die from things like severe dehydration, loss of body heat, stress, disease, parasites, being chased, and shock.
 As mentioned earlier, most wild animals able to be captured are critical.
 The severity and extent of an animal’s injuries/illness are detectable by someone trained in this field after a complete examination, but usually not to the general public.

 DO YOU HAVE TO BE LICENSED TO DO REHABILITATION WORK?